Above photo: Jim Denney

 The ownership group had assembled $6 million in capital and loan guarantees — far less than the $17 million that would ultimately be needed.
 But when Disneyland premiered on ABC on October 27, 1954, months before opening day, Walt’s Park looked like it was already a success.
 Corporate sponsors quickly lined up to invest.
 TV enabled Walt to finance his dream.

-And the map that goes to auction in June was the linchpin to all of that Disneyland history.
+And the map that Walt gave to the man he called Shrapnel was the linchpin to all of that Disneyland history.